 We work closely with you and your family to assist with your rehabilitation and ongoing care and, if necessary, help appoint a case manager for you.

 Once compensation has been finalised you may need advice on how to financially manage large sums of money.
 We regularly deal with large claims and so are able to provide knowledge and access to appropriate financial advice that you may need.

 We have a flexible approach to funding claims.
 We act for many clients under conditional fee ('no win no fee') agreements, under which solicitors will not generally receive payment of their fees if a claim doesn't succeed.
 However, under these agreements solicitors are entitled to charge a success fee to clients who win their cases (a percentage of the solicitors' fees, capped at 25% of compensation obtained for pain and suffering and for financial losses up to the date of any trial).
-However, our team is currently able to offer zero success fees in new personal injury and clinical negligence cases we take on under conditional fee agreements.

 Our team includes specialist lawyers who are accredited members of panels including the Law Society Clinical Negligence Panel, Action Against Medical Accidents (AVMA) Panel and the Association of Personal Injury Lawyers (APIL).